Turgay Bahadır

-Turgay Bahadır (born 15 January 1984 in Vienna) is a Turkish-Austrian footballer.
+Turgay Bahadır (born 15 January 1984 in Vienna) is a Turkish former footballer.

 Career

 Bahadir began his career with First Vienna FC and won the youth championship in 1999.
 He was then scouted from SK Rapid Wien in the summer of 2000.
 He then left SK Rapid Wien and joined SC Austria Lustenau in the summer of 2003.
 After sixty games, he scored five goals for SC Austria Lustenau and moved on to join the league rival SC Schwanenstadt from the land of his ancestral estate Turkey in the summer of 2007.
 He then signed with Kayserispor for two years, playing forty-seven games and scoring four goals.
 Bahadir then joined Bursaspor in July 2009.

 Bursaspor

 With Bursaspor, Bahadır advanced as a football player and fit well with the tactical gameplay of manager Ertuğrul Sağlam.
 During the entire 2009–2010 Turkish Super League season he usually played as a pivotal striker for Bursaspor, but due to his high technical abilities he was also used as a right winger (MCR) in the absence of Volkan Sen where he performed flawlessly.
 Bursaspor became the champions in the Turkish Super League 2009–2010 season for the first time in the club's history, whilst Bahadır scored 7 league goals and 3 Ziraat Turkish Cup goals.
 His most vital goals for Bursaspor in this season were against Trabzonspor in Huseyin Avni Aker Stadium (a high header from penalty area) in a league game and against Denizlispor in Ziraat Turkish Cup; both matches ended with 1–1 draw results.